wdemirkoll/YoutuberSimulator/README.md

 This project uses global variables to manage shared in-game data such as subscriber count, money, and channel statistics.
 The project is structured using multiple source files and **extern** declarations to share global variables among different files.

+A learning project designed to practice project structure, multi-file organization, and shared variable management.
+A simple YouTuber simulator to experiment with programming concepts and improve coding skills.

 ---

 ## Requirements